 Two years full-time or three years part-time.

-Students can progress on to one of our three ‘top up’ animal-related degrees at Bishop Burton College.
+Students can progress to any of our animal-related BSc degree programmes at year three.

 Students are assessed through research projects, deminars and presentations, practical tests including field work and laboratory, written assignments / essays / posters and leaflets.